elarabyelaidy19/ingez/README.md

 # Injez

-injez is a tiny project management app inspired by trello and built with ruby on rails. it's part of web-crunch let's build with ruby on rails playlsi.
+injez is a tiny project management app inspired by trello and built with ruby on rails. it's part of web-crunch let's build with ruby on rails Playlist.

 ### built with
 - ruby 3.0.1